Ireland is home to many friendly counties, but some people are much nicer than others, so check this out to see which one tops the list.

 Nenagh in Tipperary is often described as the friendliest town in Ireland.
 Still, the entire county is worth a stop to enjoy the many attractions and authentic Irish culture and soak up the history.

-The country’s pride comes across in the friendliness of the locals here; they are more than happy to point out their favourite spots for you to marvel at.
+The country’s pride comes across in the friendliness of the locals here; they are more than happy to point out their favourite spots for you to marvel at and recommend things to do in Tipperary.

 1. County Clare – one of the friendliest counties in Ireland